-In April 2017, I started a project on goat cognition and enrichment at the Leibniz Institute for Farm Animal Biology (Germany).
-The project will provide insights into how domestication has affected the behaviour and cognition of goats.
-In addition, it will foster knowledge on the long-term effects of repeated cognitive training on behavioural, motivational and physiological parameters of domestic animals, and thus enable a better incorporation of cognitive enrichment into concepts of animal welfare.
+In our last project (2017-2021; bilaterally funded by the DFG, German Research Foundation, and the SNF, Swiss National Science Foundation), we focused on goat cognition and enrichment, supervised by Dr. Jan Langbein at the Research Institute for Farm Animal Biology (FBN, Germany) and Dr. Nina Keil at the Agroscope Tänikon (Switzerland).
+We were interested in how domestication and specific selection aims have affected the behaviour and cognition of different breeds of goats.
+Our PhD student Katrina Rosenberger also assessed the long-term effects of repeated cognitive testing on behavioural, motivational and physiological parameters in domestic animals, paving the way to a better incorporation of cognitive enrichment into concepts of animal welfare.

-In 2015, I received a DFG (German Research Foundation) fellowship to study complex human-animal interactions in goats at Queen Mary University of London.
-The main goals of this project were to investigate what kind of information goats extract from humans and how they use it in their decision-making processes.
-Our results indicate that goats, similar to dogs, show human-directed behaviour when confronted with a task they cannot solve on their own, differentiate between human attentional states, and learn socially from humans in a spatial problem-solving task.
+In 2015, I received a 2-year fellowship from the DFG (German Research Foundation) in which I studied human-animal interactions in goats at Queen Mary University of London.
+The main goals of this project have been to investigate the kind of information goats extract from humans and how they use it in their decision-making processes.
+Our results indicate that goats, similar to dogs, show human-directed behaviour when confronted with a task they cannot solve on their own, differentiate between human attentional states, can discriminate between human emotional facial expressions and learn socially from humans in a spatial problem-solving task.

 During my PhD studies (supervised by Eberhard von Borell), I investigated a variety of physico- and sociocognitive capacities of farm animals.
 In particular, I studied whether test paradigms previously used with primates and dogs are suitable to test livestock animals.
 Here, my main research focused on the cognitive capacities of domestic pigs.
-This resulted in 5 peer-reviewed publications.
 We found that very young pigs are able to use indirect information to find food and, like dogs, are able to use complex human pointing gestures and a human´s head direction to a location that contains a reward.

 In addition, I conducted cognitive studies on dwarf goats at the FBN in Dummerstorf, Germany.
-What first started as a side project quickly turned into a productive collaboration with 4 peer-reviewed publications.
+What first started as a side project quickly turned into a productive collaboration.
 Goats showed to be sensitive to the attentional state of a human, but, unlike pigs, were not able to use the head direction of a human to find a hidden reward.
 Surprisingly, goats showed exceptional skills in anticipating changes in their physical environment.
 Here, some individuals were able to follow complex movements of hidden objects – a task in which other non-primate mammals (e.g., dogs) normally perform poorly.